Reduce your water bill, and your impact on the environment with these water-saving tips:

 Install a Tankless Hot Water Heater

 When it's time to replace your hot water heater, consider upgrading to a tankless unit (also known as an on-demand water heater).
-It heats water faster and only when you need it – a water savings and an energy savings.
+It heats water faster and only when you need it–saving water and energy.Continue to 29 of 36 below.

 Collect Rain Water for Plants